gira93/darker-signs/README.md

 Darker Signs is based on the latest Single player game of 2006, version 0.96.1.
 This is a complete rewrite in Python (instead of Visual Basic) and it runs completely in CLI (no GUI).

+## What about Mother?
+"Mother - A Computer Hacking Simulation" was an italian hacking game inspired by "Uplink".
+I loved that game and while I was searching for Dark Signs, I came across "Mother" again, sadly the original developer Massimo Pinzaglia passed away.
+Since I had this "engine" at hand I decide to also translate and include the Mother campaign into here!
+Most game mechanics have been adapted and they kinda work

 ## Why?